Know something about this song or lyrics?

 Her father raging down a spiral stair

-Till he found someone most days his son
+Till he found someone, most days his son

-And sometimes I think my father, too, is a refugee
+My father, too, is a refugee

 I know they tried to keep their pain from me